ferPrieto/steps-app-gallery-deploy/README.md

 ## Before using the step

-Make sure you set your project as `N/A` : in App Gallery Connect, go to **User and Permissions -> API Client -> Create** Add the role `Administrator` to this new API Client created.
+Make sure you set up your project as `N/A`.
+To do so, in App Gallery Connect select the top option **User and Permissions -> API Client -> Create**

+Add the role `Administrator` to this new `API Client` created.

 ## How to use this Step